ahmadalfy/frontend-notes/css/selectors.md

 ### Type / Element selector

 Type selector target specific elements according to their matching tag.
-It simply consists of the name of the tag usd in the HTML.
+It simply consists of the name of the tag used different in the HTML.
 For instance if you want to change the `font-family` for all the `h1` elements in the page that can be done using something like:

 ```css
 h1 {